Annual hot air balloon festival draws global audience to US

+It's quite a sight to behold as the Albuquerque sky becomes filled with hot air balloons.

-ALBUQUERQUE, N.M.
-(AP) — Hundreds of hot air balloons are scheduled to lift off Saturday morning, marking the start of an annual fiesta that has drawn pilots and spectators from across the globe to New Mexico's high desert for 50 years now.
+The annual international balloon fiesta kicked off Saturday, marking the start of an annual fiesta that has drawn pilots and spectators across the globe to New Mexico's high desert for 50 years.

 The Albuquerque International Balloon Fiesta is one of the most photographed events in the world.